juju/docs/src/en/getting-started.md

 (IAM) tool to generate a new set of credentials exclusively for use with JAAS.

-See [Cloud credentials][credentials] for more information, along with the following links for your specific cloud.
+See [Cloud credentials][credentials] for more information, along with the following links for your specific cloud:

 - [Amazon Web Services][aws-creds]
 - [Microsoft Azure][azure-creds]